Vrela Ribnička

-Vrela Ribnička (Врела Рибничка) is a neighbourhood in Podgorica that borders the neighbourhoods of Kakaricka Gora, Masline, Ribnica and Stari Aerodrom.
+Vrela Ribnička (Врела Рибничка) is a neighborhood in Podgorica, Montenegro that borders the neighborhoods of Kakaricka Gora, Masline, Ribnica and Stari Aerodrom.
 Vrela Ribnička is a subdivision of the larger Konik neighborhood.

 It is mostly a lowrise residential area, with very poor infrastructure.
 Most of the neighborhood has an appearance of a slum town.
-On its southeastern tip, it has a real refugee camp (which is more like a shanty town than a camp), a garbage dump and many garbage processing facilities.
-Vrela Ribnička contains one of the most notable auto-mechanics in Montenegro, Fratini, which is owned and operated by Naser Toskić.
+On its southeastern tip, it has a real refugee camp that is more like a shanty town than a camp.
+It has a garbage dump and many garbage processing facilities.

 Since the domestic population consists heavily of Roma, Vrela Ribnička is considered the largest ghetto in Podgorica.

 Geography

 Vrela Ribnička is bordered to the north and east by the Ribnica.
 To the south, it is bordered by the village of Omerbožovići, and to the west by Ćemovsko Polje (Ćemo's Field).

-Major streets in Vrela Ribnička include Spanish Warriors Street (Ulica Španskih boraca) and Hegumen Street (Ulica Igumanska).
+Major streets in Vrela Ribnička include Yugoslav volunteers in the Spanish Civil War Street (Ulica Španskih boraca) and Hegumen Street (Ulica Igumanska).